oriolmirolf/MAI-Hub/README.md

 ## 🗳 Contribute

 **We want you to participate!** This repository thrives on student collaboration.
-If you have better notes, good courework, ... that you want to share (always respecting the plagiarism policy), please make a **Pull Request**!
+If you have better notes, good coursework, ... that you want to share (always respecting the plagiarism policy), please make a **Pull Request**!

 If you decide to contribute, please read the guide [📖 CONTRIBUTING.md](CONTRIBUTING.md) first.